Edward Rumely: Political activism

 From 1926 to 1930 Rumely assisted farmers in obtaining loans through the Agricultural Bond and Credit Company.
 This began his life's work of educating the public on monetary reform, farm credits in agriculture, and the value of the Constitution.
 Rumely believed that deflation was destabilizing American agriculture, and that monetary reform was necessary.

 To this end, in 1932 he formed and served as executive secretary of the Committee for the Nation for Rebuilding Purchasing Power and Prices.
 This committee sought to lower the gold content of the dollar by fifty percent and, thus, raise commodity prices.
 This program relied on Populist notions of how money and prices worked and was disputed by most orthodox economists.
 Franklin Roosevelt followed through on this and took the U.S. off of the gold standard adopted the Agricultural Adjustment Act to support farm prices.

 Rumely and most members of the Committee for the Nation (as it was soon called) turned against Roosevelt's New Deal policies that they considered anti-business.
-When Roosevelt proposed to increase the number of justices on the Supreme Court many Committee members joined together to oppose the plan in the National Committee to Uphold Constitutional Government in 1937.
-Rumely still served as executive secretary of this newly renamed and reformed committee.
+When Roosevelt proposed in 1937 to increase the number of justices on the Supreme Court many Committee members, including publisher Frank Gannett joined to oppose the plan in the National Committee to Uphold Constitutional Government.
+Rumely served as executive secretary of this newly renamed and reformed committee.
+According to some accounts, Rumely coined the phrase the "court packing plan" and used the National Committee to lobby against the increase.

-Rumely was not done yet, in 1941, he helped establish the Committee for Constitutional Government (CCG), serving as a trustee and executive secretary.
-In a mass mailing, the group distributed books and copies of the U.S. Constitution.
-In a break with Roosevelt over Roosevelt's attempt to increase the size of the Supreme Court, due to the Court's opposition to some of Roosevelt's proposed reforms, Rumely coined the phrase the "court packing plan" and used the CCG to lobby against the increase.
-Buchanan's House Select Committee on Lobbying Activities requested the names of those who received the book, believing that a tax evasion movement was involved.
-Rumely refused to comply, citing the First Amendment, and was convicted.
+In 1938, the United States Senate Lobby Investigation Committee, chaired by Senator Sherman A. Minton, demanded the names of those who had contributed over one thousand dollars to his organization, arguing that the public had a right to know who backed it.
+Rumely refused to comply, citing the First Amendment.
+Although Minton considered charging Rumely with contempt of Congress, John J. Abt, a special assistant to the Attorney General and a secret member of the Communist Party (an organization publicly opposed to Rumely), successfully recommended against it.
+Abt predicted that a jury conviction of Rumely for contempt was unlikely and that a trial might make him into an unintended civil liberties martyr.

+In 1941, the Committee to Uphold Constitutional Government reformulated as the Committee for Constitutional Government, (CCG) with Rumely again serving as executive secretary.
+In 1950, the U.S. House, on the recommendation of the U.S. House Select Committee on Lobbying, otherwise known as the Buchanan Committee, cited Rumely for contempt for refusing to provide names of those who purchased books published by the CCG.
 In the landmark decision of United States v.
-Rumely, 345 U.S. 41, the Supreme Court upheld a reversal of conviction made by the U.S. Court of Appeals for the District of Columbia.
+Rumely, the Supreme Court upheld a reversal of conviction made by the U.S. Court of Appeals for the District of Columbia.
+In 1958, the U.S. Supreme Court cited United States v.
+Rumely as precedent for NAACP v.
+Alabama, which struck down a state law requiring that the organization provide private membership lists.